How To

 - Once you have downloaded the Duet app on your iPad, go ahead and install it on your Windows PC or laptop as well.
 Follow the installation instructions provided on the screen and complete the setup.

 - Now, connect your iPad to your Windows PC or laptop via lightning or USB-C cable and open the Duet Display app on both the devices.
-It should recognize your iPad, and your desktop will now be extended across both displays.

 - You can adjust the quality settings on the Duet companion app on your Windows PC or laptop to improve graphics and refresh rates.
 To disconnect the display, simply close the Duet app on your iPad.
 You’re all done!